 The tarps they rage and even the trees, in a slow burn, seek a moment of placidity.

-Even the trees know, it won’t come.
+The trees know, it won’t come.

 At least not until morning, when the first light reaches the Spanish Peaks.